spraakbanken/sparv-pipeline/docs/developers-guide/sparv-decorators.md

 - `description`: Description of the annotator.
 Used for displaying help texts in the CLI.
 - `config`: List of Config instances defining config options for the annotator.
 - `language`: List of supported languages.
 If no list is supplied all languages are supported.
+- `priority`: Functions with higher priority will be preferred when scheduling which functions to run.
+The default priority is 0.
 - `order`: If several annotators have the same output, this integer value will help decide which to try to use first.
 A lower number indicates higher priority.
 - `wildcards`: List of wildcards used in the annotator function's arguments.